How to Change a Urinary Drainage Bag

 Condom Catheter Tips

-• If you are experiencing leaks with your condom catheter, it is likely to be a sizing issue.
+• If you are experiencing leaks with your male external catheter, it is likely to be a sizing issue.

-• Make sure to keep the urine drainage bag lower than the level of the condom catheter to avoid backflow.
+• Make sure to keep the urine drainage bag lower than the level of the external catheter to avoid backflow.

 • Condom catheters vary in shape and size depending on the manufacturer.
 Always check the specific manufacturer’s directions and fitting instructions.